-This method of testing your thermometer is a little less complicated, as altitude and atmospheric pressure don’t come into play.
+The ice water test is a little less complicated than the boiling water test, as altitude and atmospheric pressure don’t come into play.
 If you have prepared your ice bath correctly, then the reading should always be 32°F.

-- Grab a tall glass, and fill it with ice cubes right to the top.
+- Use a tall glass, and fill it with ice cubes right to the top.
 If possible use ice cubes instead of crushed ice.

 - Fill the glass with chilled water.

-- Gently stir the water and ice for about 15 seconds, just to get the temperature even throughout.
+- Gently stir the ice water for about 15 seconds, just to get the temperature even throughout.

 - Place your thermometer probe about 2 inches into the water.

 - Gently stir the water with the probe for about 15 seconds before you take the reading.